Sumatran orangutan: Life cycle

 The Sumatran orangutan has five stages of life that are characterized by different physical and behavioral features.
 The first of these stages is infancy, which lasts from birth to around 2.5 years of age.
 The orangutan weighs between 2 and 6 kilograms.
 An infant is identified by light pigmented zones around the eyes and muzzle in contrast to darker pigmentation on the rest of the face as well as long hairs that protrude outward around the face.
 During this time, the infant is always carried by the mother during travel, it is highly dependent on the mother for food, and also sleeps in the mother's nest.
-The next stage is called juvenile-hood, and takes place between 2.5 and 5 years of age.
+The next stage is called juvenilehood and takes place between 2.5 and 5 years of age.
 The orangutan weighs between 6 and 15 kilograms, and does not look dramatically different from an infant.
 Although it is still mainly carried by the mother, a juvenile will often play with peers and make small exploratory trips within the vision of the mother.
 Towards the end of this stage, the orangutan will stop sleeping in the mother's nest and will build its own nest nearby.
 From the ages of 5 to 8 years of age, the orangutan is in an adolescent stage of life.
 The orangutan weighs around 15–30 kilograms.
 The light patches on the face start to disappear, and eventually the face becomes completely dark.
 During this time, orangutans still have constant contact with their mothers, yet they develop a stronger relationship with peers while playing in groups.
 They are still young and act with caution around unfamiliar adults, especially males.
 At 8 years of age, female orangutans are considered fully developed and begin to have offspring of their own.
 Males, however, enter a stage called sub-adulthood.
 This stage lasts from 8 to around 13 or 15 years of age, and the orangutans weigh around 30 to 50 kilograms.
 Their faces are completely dark, and they begin to develop cheek flanges.
-Their beard starts to emerge, while the hair around their face shortens, and instead of pointing outwards the face flattens along the skull.
+Their beard starts to emerge, while the hair around their face shortens, and instead of pointing outwards, the face flattens along the skull.
 This stage marks sexual maturity in males, yet these orangutans are still socially undeveloped and will still avoid contact with adult males.
-Finally, male Sumatrans orangutans reach adulthood at 13 to 15 years of age.
+Finally, male Sumatran orangutans reach adulthood at 13 to 15 years of age.
 They are extremely large animals, weighing between 50 and 90 kilograms, roughly the weight of a fully grown human.
 They have a fully grown beard, fully developed cheek callosities, and long hair.
 These orangutans have reached full sexual and social maturity and now only travel alone.